 Summary:

-The Maple Shade School District in New Jersey consists of 4 schools, including 2 elementary schools, 1 middle school, and 1 high school.
-The district appears to be facing significant challenges, with its schools performing well below state averages on key metrics and several schools seeing declines in their statewide rankings.
+The Maple Shade School District consists of 4 schools, including 2 elementary schools, 1 middle school, and 1 high school, serving students from grades 2 through 12.
+The district faces significant challenges in improving academic performance, with most schools consistently ranking in the bottom half or bottom 15% of schools in New Jersey.

 Thank you for your feedback!